soz-live/soz-live.github.io/code.md

 **SOZ-LIVE** aims to be a trusted and secure project for Users and Coders alike.

 Refer to the [Security](/security.html) page for details.

-## AI

-No AI has been used to generate code for this project.
-The aim is to keep it that way.

 ## Platforms